real-links/security-page/docs/markdown-content.md

 <!--- __Customization:__ No customization.
 You can name your provider.
 Delete section if no DDoS protection is in place. --->

-We use Distributed Denial of Service (DDoS) mitigation services powered by an industry-leading solution.
+We use Distributed Denial of Service (DDoS) mitigation services powered by an industry-leading solution from Amazon CloudFront.

 ## Data encryption